 School Visitors / Volunteers

 Parents and staff are becoming more and more concerned about strangers entering our schools.
-As such, all doors except the front are locked, and visitors or volunteers are asked to report to the office.
-This is a safety issue and the secretary will give you a visitor/volunteer pass.
+As such, all doors including the front are locked, and visitors or volunteers are asked to call the office to make an appointment.
+This is a safety issue.

 Students who are late for school must report to the office before going to their classroom so that we know they are here.
-If your children are to be late, please call to let us know and then remind them to stop in at the office to sign in and pick up a late slip, before going to class.
+If your children are to be late, when they arrive, please call the office and we will open the door and sanitize their hands before heading to class.

 Importance of Regular Attendance For Your Children